TensorBFS/Gaussian-fPEPS/README.md

 # Gaussian-fPEPS

-Translate projected BCS state to fermionic projected entangled pair state(fPEPS).
+Translate the projected BCS state to the fermionic projected entangled pair state(fPEPS).

 # About